-Swimming is a unique exercise in all of the benefits it can provide to you.
 That’s good news for people with arthritis or bad joints because they don’t have to worry about the risk of weight-bearing activities.
-In addition to allowing you to exercise without pain, swimming can help just as much as walking or cycling in reducing high blood pressure.
-An added benefit is that water is a coolant; you don’t have to worry about hot temperatures, too much sweating or passing out while you’re doing laps.
+In addition to being able to exercise without pain, swimming can help reduce high blood pressure as much as walking or cycling.
+Here’s another cool benefit: Water is a coolant.
+You don’t have to worry about hot temperatures, too much sweating or passing out while you’re doing laps.
 For people with diabetes, swimming can help them manage their disease by burning calories and maintaining a healthy weight.Still not convinced?
 No matter what shape you’re in, when you start swimming laps you work almost every part of your body.
 Your core, arms, legs, glutes and back will reap the benefits.
 And you get all these benefits with very little impact on your joints.

 Where to startAs always, if you haven’t been exercising be sure to talk with your doctor.
-Depending on where you live, you can join a local YMCA, YWCA or fitness club or use a community pool (though some of those get crowded).
+Depending on where you live, you can join a local YMCA, YWCA, fitness club or use a community pool.
 You can also head to a nearby ocean or lake, but be sure you know how to be safe in those locations.

-What to doIf you think the only activity you can do is laps, think again!
-In fact, even if you can’t swim there are plenty of benefits from getting in the water!
-For instance, there’s water walking, where you stand chest-deep in the pool and walking forwards and backwards just as you would on land.
-Or you can put on a flotation belt, go to the deep end of the pool and tread water with your legs while moving your arms through the water.
+What to doIf you think the only activity you can do is laps, think again.
+Even if you can’t swim just getting in the water offers plenty of benefits.
+Try water walking.
+Simply stand chest-deep in the pool and walk forward and backward just as you would on land.
+If you’d like, you can wear a flotation belt in the deep end of the pool and tread water with your legs while moving your arms through the water.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.